-• SUGGESTED REVISED HR1 LANGUAGE: 3302(a)(4) creates HAVA 301(b)(2) any electronic poll book and other systems used to determine the eligibility of voters or ballot packets, including signature verification systems, used with respect to the election, and all such components should be considered extensions of the voting system.
-The EAC will test and certify such components separately, not as part of a voting system (as originally defined in HAVA.) from the voting system, with such extensions to be tested and certified separately and which can be selected separately from other voting system components; The EAC shall separately test and certify components of voting systems (such as ballot marking devices, scanners and election management systems) as well as entire voting systems and shall require that components are interoperable. and (p.394)
+- SUGGESTED REVISED HR1 LANGUAGE: 3302(a)(4) creates HAVA 301(b)(2) any electronic poll book and other systems used to determine the eligibility of voters or ballot packets, including signature verification systems, used with respect to the election.
+All such components should be considered extensions of the voting system.
+The EAC will test and certify such extensions separately, not as part of a voting system (as originally defined in HAVA).
+Such extensions are to be tested and certified separately and can be selected by States separately.
+The EAC shall separately test and certify components of voting systems (such as ballot marking devices, scanners and election management systems) as well as entire voting systems and shall require that components are interoperable. and (p.468) - •